 It's party time with a Caribbean flair.
 Sit on laps at the always-hopping Miss Lily’s diner, where the staff is gorgeous and the drinks are strong.
 Repent for bad behevior the next day with healthy veggies drinks and reggae music from the juice bar next door.

-Also from David Chang: Momofuku Ssäm, his take on an Asian fast food restaurant.
+This is David Chang's take on an Asian fast food restaurant.
 The signature dish — a roast pork butt — feeds ten, and it's a party.
-Save room for dessert (Crack Pie, cereal milk soft serve) at the Momofuku Milk Bar & Bakery in the back.
+Save room for dessert (the now-famous Crack Pie, cereal milk soft serve) at Milk Bar in the back.
 Open late-night.